decebals/ff2j/README.md

     public class DownloadHandler implements EntityHandler<Download> {

+	    private int count;

 	    @Override
+	    public void beforeFirstEntity() {
+		    count = 0;
+	    }

+	    @Override
 	    public void handleEntity(Download entity) {
+		    count++;
 		    // only display the entity
 		    System.out.println(entity);
 	    }

+	    @Override
+	    public void afterLastEntity() {
+		    System.out.println("Handled " + count + " Download entities");
 	    }

+    }

+The methods beforeFirstEntity() and afterLastEntity() are callback methods.
+Log2j will call these methods one time at the start/end of log parsing.
+For example you can start a database transaction, clear an entity table in beforeFirstEntity() and commit the database transaction in afterLastEntity().

-In the example above my `DownloadHandler` only prints all download objects to _System.out_.
+In the example above my `DownloadHandler` init count variable to zero in beforeFirstEntity(), prints all download objects to _System.out_ in handleEntity() and prints a count with download entities in afterLastEntity().

 Converters
 ----------------